TII is committed to the principle of treating all of our customers equally.

 TII is committed to ensuring that its services, premises and information are fully accessible and that its staff receives appropriate awareness training.

 Under the Disability Act 2005, all Government Offices are required to appoint one or more Access Officers.
-Access Officers are responsible for providing assistance to customers with disabilities in accessing the services provided by TII and for acting as a point of contact for people with disabilities wishing to access such services.
+Access Officers are responsible for providing assistance to customers with disabilities in accessing the services and publications provided by TII and for acting as a point of contact for people with disabilities wishing to access such services and publications.
 The TII Access Officer contact details are:

 TII has appointed an Inquiry Officer to investigate complaints made under Section 38 of the Disability Act.